jiataoxiang/shareex/phase2/README.md

 #### Sign in & Sign up

 Passwords are all encrypted with bcrypt.
+User session is set to be 2 hours long, i.e. expired after 2 hours.

 #### Create a new post.